turko/capistrano-db-tasks/README.md

-CapistranoDbTasks
+PGCapistrano
 =================

-Add database AND assets tasks to capistrano to a Rails project.
+Add database AND assets tasks to capistrano for polargold project.
 It only works with capistrano 3.
-Older versions until 0.3 works with capistrano 2.

 Currently